Welcome!

 High School vs. College for Students with Disabilities

-Differences between high school and college for students with disabilities
+Understanding the differences between high school and college

 HIGH SCHOOL